 Ascorbyl palmitate is a form of vitamin C. Some ascorbyl palmitates are made of animal ingredients, but ours is vegan.
 It contains a tiny amount of RSPO certified palm wax.
 There are legitimate concerns about the sustainability of palm oil and its byproducts.
-The amount of ascorbyl palmitate in our blend is negligible, as part of the DHA oil that we currently still source from an European supplier.
+The amount of ascorbyl palmitate in our blend is negligible, as part of the DHA oil that we currently still source from a European supplier.

+Carrageenan is a vegan alternative to gelatin.
 The carrageenan in our softgel capsules helps the corn starch form a strong gel.
 The amount is tiny, but makes all the difference to create a natural, plant-based alternative to gelatin.
-Carrageenans are a group of certain gel-forming starches extracted from algae, that are used widely in the food industry and considered safe for consumption.
+Carrageenans are a specific group of gel-forming starches extracted from algae that are used widely in the food industry and are considered to be safe for consumption.
 As a natural product from edible algae, they have been used for hundreds of years as a stabilizer and thickener of foods.
-Technically, carrageenan is a dietary fibre.
+Technically, carrageenan is a dietary fiber.

-Carrageenans exist in different forms, and they are either filtered from the algae with water or extracted with alkali (potash).
-They can further be processed in different ways depending on their use in different foods.
-Most importantly, carrageenan is a vegan alternative to gelatin.
-To date, there exist no viable alternative to carrageenan in vegan softgel capsules, and this is the reason we use it in our products, just as any other vegan brand.
+Carrageenans exist in different forms and are either filtered from the algae with water or extracted with alkali (potash).
+They can be further processed in different ways, depending on their use in different foods.
+To date, there are no viable alternatives to carrageenan in vegan softgel capsules, which is why we use it in our products (just as any other vegan brand).
 For us, using an animal ingredient is not an option, especially considering that carrageenan is a safe and natural product from algae.